nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    5. Test case: `progress m/CS2100 tn/Task A`<br>
       Expected: An output list will be displayed to the user, which consists of all students (and their respective completion status) who are taking "CS2100" and are assigned with "Task A".

+### Sorting the list of students in TAPA by the number of incomplete tasks in **descending** order

+1. Sorting the list of students in TAPA by the number of incomplete tasks in **descending** order

+   1. Prerequisites: Sample data is loaded in TAPA.

+   2. Test case: `sort`<br>
+      Expected: The list of students in TAPA will be updated, and the students will be in order by the number of incomplete tasks in **descending** order.

+### Displaying a manual guide for TAPA

+1. Display the format, example, and a short description for a specified command

+   1. Prerequisites: No prerequisites required

+   2. Test case: `manual @@@@`, `manual sleep`<br>
+      Expected: An error message will be displayed to the user, due to the specified command not existing.

+   3. Test case: `manual add`<br>
+      Expected: The format, example, and a short description for the command `add` will be displayed.

+2. Displays all possible commands

+   1. Prerequisites: No prerequisites required

+   2. Test case: `manual`<br>
+      Expected: All possible commands are listed out.

 ### Archiving details